pvvx/AdScanerTrg/TLSR8266/readme.txt

 PA5 - GPIO_LM: output controlled by an external motion and light sensor (CGPR1 in Qingping Mode)

-If sensor data is not received within 60 seconds, then GPIO_xx are set to "0".

 * Implementation on E104-BT05-TB and ESP01Relay:

 ![Implementation on E104-BT05-TB and ESP01Relay](https://raw.githubusercontent.com/pvvx/pvvx.github.io/master/AdScanerTrg/img/AdScanerTrg-E104-BT05.gif)